mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/tls-support-1.3.md

   :::image type="content" source="media/add-content-db.png" alt-text="Screenshot of add a content database.":::

-#### Create a new service application with different encryption database
+#### Create a new service application with different encryption database (only applicable after 2025 September PU)

 - To create a new service application that has its customized database, in PowerShell, add the following optional parameters to the PowerShell cmdlets: